On this page 6

 - Chatsworth's public plan-requirements sheet states Georgia law prohibits residential or general contracting without the required license and that building inspectors cannot issue permits for work requiring a licensed contractor unless the applicant furnishes a valid residential or general contractor license number.
 It also states commercial permits are issued only to a Residential-Light Commercial Contractor or General Contractor, depending on project scope.

-- The public fee sheet states all listed fees are paid prior to any permitting, inspection, or evaluation activities by the office.
+- 06 Pay assessed permit fees before permitting, inspection, or evaluation activity.
+The public fee sheet states fees are paid prior to any permitting, inspection, or evaluation activities by the office.

-Contact the City of Chatsworth Land Use and Development Department / Building Inspection Office to confirm whether your project requires a permit before starting work.
+Source: City of Chatsworth Land Use and Development Department / Building Inspection Office ↗

 - Scheduling deadline